cd1zz/servicenow-security-copilot/README.md

 ## 🎯 Overview

 This toolkit helps security teams:
-- **Analyze CVE vulnerabilities** - Get accurate counts of vulnerable systems and identify affected hosts
+- **Analyze vulnerabilities** - Query both CVEs and Qualys QIDs to get accurate counts of vulnerable systems
 - **Track software inventory** - Query installed software by vendor or name with performance-optimized enumeration
-- **Assess security impact** - Quickly determine the scope of vulnerabilities in your environment
+- **Direct ServiceNow integration** - Generate clickable URLs to view vulnerabilities directly in ServiceNow
+- **Scanner integration** - Works with Qualys, Tenable, and other vulnerability scanners via ServiceNow's third-party entries
 - **Automate security workflows** - Use standalone scripts or deploy as serverless APIs

 ## 📁 Project Structure